Well, I actually have been up for more than today, but this seems more like today’s log.

 I waved over my head as I left the bridge.
 “Knock yourself out.
 I’ll show up… sometime.”
 I heard an amused click from Do’rex as the hatch closed behind me.

 I went straight to my cabin.
-I immediately saw in the dim light that Saahna was already there, but apparently also already asleep.
+I immediately saw in the dim light that Saahna was already there and already asleep.
 I stripped off my jumpsuit, tossed it into the refresher, then climbed into the bunk beside her.

 She sleepily moved over next to me as I settled down.
 “Sleeping late tomorrow… OK?” she mumbled.